Classic Inca Trail 4 Days

 Include

-- Professional English-speaking guide throughout the trek
+- Professional bilingual guide (English/Spanish)

 - Private transfer from Ollantaytambo to Cusco

-Not Included
+Not Include

 - Personal expenses & extra snacks